vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 <br>

 ### Spectrum Data Filtering
 There are additional flags that can be included to configure parameters allowing for spectrum data filtering based on spectrum properties such as spectrum type, MS level and polarity.
+Spectrum data filtering also allows the exclusion of mass spectra found with each spectrum information from being stored in the output file.
 <br>

 `-f`, `--filterSpectrumData` **Required*